OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 The recommendations for load balancers are:

 - Start with round-robin or "least busy" mode.
-- SSL offloading for all traffic over port 443 is fine (unless you plan on using polling tentacles over web sockets).
+- SSL offloading for all traffic over port 443 is fine (unless you plan on using polling Tentacles over web sockets).
 - Use `/api/octopusservernodes/ping` to test service health.

 :::hint